isomerpages/moh-upec/_our-work/Policy & Professional Standard/Overview.md

 <p>The team's initiatives include coordinating with training providers to
 offer courses and workshops that enhance the skills of pre-hospital emergency care (PEC) professionals.
-They also oversee the credentialing framework for foreign-trained paramedics and EMTs, ensuring they meet HCSA requirements.
+They also oversee the credentialing framework to ensure foreign-trained paramedics and EMTs meet Singapore's standards, allowing them to be recognized and integrated into the local emergency medical services system.
 By working in close partnership with MOH, the team upholds high standards of patient safety and care within the emergency medical services sector.</p>